 This means that your site has both:

-- Traditional landing pages: Pages like your homepage, or the conversion pages you use for ad or email traffic; the pages that were designed to act as landing pages.
+- Traditional landing pages: Pages like your home page, or a converting landing page you use for ad or email traffic; the pages that were designed to act as landing pages.

 - Unintended landing pages: Pages that by way of sticky content or strong search positioning became landing pages.
 Those pages can be amplified to get even more results from your site (and you can find those using Highlights).